bonitasoft/bonita-doc/md/actor-filter-archetype.md

 ## Create a custom actor filter

-Bonita offers the possibility to create and plug custom actor filters, to allow you to fine tuned the potential candidates for a task.
+Bonita offers the possibility to create and plug custom actor filters, to allow you to fine tune the potential candidates for a task.
-We provide a maven archetype to help you to bootstrap an actor filter project.
+We provide a maven archetype to help you bootstrap an actor filter project.
 The source code of the archetype is available [here](https://github.com/bonitasoft/bonita-actorfilter-archetype).

 ### Prerequisite